diejuse/proot_MaemoLeste_on_Android/README.md

 4. Long press on Termux and kill the session.

 ### ADDING AN ICON TO OPEN MAEMO LESTE FROM YOUR ANDROID LAUNCHER.
-1. Install Termux:Widget from https://f-droid.org/es/packages/com.termux.widget/
+1. Download and install the latest Termux:Widget APK from https://f-droid.org/es/packages/com.termux.widget/
 2.